Non-Alcoholic Fatty Liver Disease Special Interest Group

 Click here for the Download Summary of the NAFLD quality standard recommendations for website_l.pdf

-NAFLD national audit - closed
+MASLD national audit

-We are conducting a national retrospective audit to identify practice of outpatient NAFLD management according to national quality standards/international guidelines and explore the changes in NAFLD outpatient services over the last 3 years across the UK.
-This will require registration as an audit with the local clinical audit department and a search of new patients reviewed in outpatient Gastroenterology and Hepatology clinics with suspected or confirmed diagnosis of NAFLD in March 2019 and March 2022.
+We are conducting a national retrospective audit to identify practice of outpatient MASLD management according to national quality standards/international guidelines and explore the changes in MASLD outpatient services over the last 3 years across the UK.
+This will require registration as an audit with the local clinical audit department and a search of new patients reviewed in outpatient Gastroenterology and Hepatology clinics with suspected or confirmed diagnosis of MASLD in March 2019 and March 2022.
 No centre or patient-identifiable data will be included in any results disseminated.
 A nominated Gastroenterology or Hepatology consultant will receive a report of local results, with reference to the national findings at a later date for future auditing purposes.

 Resources and meeting downloads